tholian-network/stealth/guide/services/Peer.md

 ## info()

-`proxy({ domain: String, subdomain, String, host: String })`
+`info({ domain: String, subdomain, String, host: String })`

-returns a Peer object without the need for a `peer` setting.
+retrieves metadata of a Peer without the need for a `peer` setting in the local Stealth `profile` folder.

 This method is used to quickly check for Peer activity, so it can be seen as a `multicast` handshake.

-It does not need any setting, and will cause the called Stealth Service to create a Client connection to the targeted Peer, while returning back its `internet.connection` setting as the `connection` value.
+It does not need any setting, and will cause the called Stealth Service to create a Client connection to the targeted Peer, while returning back its `internet` settings as the `connection` property.

 ```javascript
 // info(payload) example